 By the time that we get to the eleventh chapter of the Bible, we see humanity reaching such a level of blatant rebellion that we are doing the exact opposite of what we were originally created to do (Genesis 11:1-4).
-Instead of trying to fill the entire earth with the glory of God, humanity begins to seek their own glory and decides to just set up shop in one central location.
+Instead of trying to fill the entire earth with the goodness of God, humanity defining what's good for themselves and decides to just set up shop in one central location.

 But with great patience and amazing grace, God decided to scatter humanity because a rebellious humanity that is unified with the selfish-ambition to rule the world for themselves is an incredibly dangerous situation.

 Humanity violated the partnership with God and stained the image of God.

 The garden experience turned into a human tragedy, and yet God continued to advance his plan forward partnering with humanity to fill the entire earth with his image and his goodness.

 Throughout the Bible, we see over and over and over again, God’s plan to rescue humanity from its rebellion, to reconcile humanity back into a right relationship with its Creator and to restore humanity back into being what we were originally created to be.

 God continued to advance his plan forward through the patriarchs, judges, prophets and kings.
 God promised to bless all the families of the earth through a man named Abraham (Genesis 12:1-3), and he promised to bless the whole world through the family of Abraham who were to serve as his special representatives to the rest of the world (Exodus 19:3-6).